Netsensia/2048Solver/README.md

 # 2048 Solver

-Java code that plays the infuriating and addictive game [2048](http://gabrielecirulli.github.io/2048/).
+Java code that plays the addictive game [2048](http://gabrielecirulli.github.io/2048/).
 2s and 4s are placed randomly on the board and after each placement it is the player's turn to move.
 Available moves are left, down, up or right.

 Current stats: